LassoSoft/LassoGuide/lasso_guide_source/operations/date-duration.rst

    the following optional parameter is specified: ``-millisecond``, ``-second``, ``-minute``, ``-hour``, ``-day``, ``-week``, ``-month``, or ``-year``.

+.. member:: date->daysBetween(other::date)

+   Requires another date object as a parameter and returns the number of days between the current date object and the specified date object.

+.. member:: date->businessDaysBetween(other::date)

+   Requires another date object as a parameter and returns the number of business days between the current date object and the specified date object.

+.. member:: date->hoursBetween(other::date)

+   Requires another date object as a parameter and returns the number of hours between the current date object and the specified date object.

 .. member:: date->minutesBetween(other::date)

-   Requires one parameter --- another date object --- and returns the number of minutes between the current date object and the specified date object.
+   Requires another date object as a parameter and returns the number of minutes between the current date object and the specified date object.

-.. member:: date->hoursBetween(other::date)

-   Requires one parameter --- another date object --- and returns the number of hours between the current date object and the specified date object.

 .. member:: date->secondsBetween(other::date)

-   Requires one parameter --- another date object --- and returns the number of seconds between the current date object and the specified date object.
+   Requires another date object as a parameter and returns the number of seconds between the current date object and the specified date object.

-.. member:: date->daysBetween(other::date)

-   Requires one parameter --- another date object --- and returns the number of days between the current date object and the specified date object.

-.. member:: date->businessDaysBetween(other::date)

-   Requires one parameter --- another date object --- and returns the number of business days between the current date object and the specified date object.

 .. note::
    The `date->add`, `date->roll`, and `date->subtract` methods do not return any values, but are instead used to change the value of the object calling them.

-Add a Duration to a Date
+Add Time to a Date
-^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^

 Use the `date->add` method.
 The following examples show how to add a duration to a date and display that date::